hyperledger/anoncreds-spec/spec/data_flow_revocation.md

   - `u`" is ...

-As well, in the presentation data model, added to the `identifiers` item, is the timestamp (Unix epoch format) of the [[ref: RevRegEntry]] used to construct the PoN-R (see example below).
-The [[ref: verifier]] needs the `rev_reg_id` and `timestamp` to get the correct accumulator to use in verifying the PoN-R.
+As well, in the presentation data model, added to the `identifiers` item, is the timestamp (Unix epoch format) of the [[ref: RevRegEntry]] used to construct the NRP (see example below).
+The [[ref: verifier]] needs the `rev_reg_id` and `timestamp` to get the correct accumulator to use in verifying the NRP.

 ```json
 "identifiers": [